 - e) There should be no limit on the number of attempts a competitor may make on any given boulder.
-Each attempt, however, shall be recorded. - 8.10.3 Modified Redpoint Boulder Format competitions shall be subject to the following Rules: - a) The Jury President, in consultation with the Event Organizer, shall have the Chief Routesetter prepare six (6) to ten (10) boulders, inclusive, to be assigned to each category. - b) In the Modified Format, competitors have the goal of completing the highest quantity of boulders, where each boulder has the same value and scores on all boulders are counted.
+Each attempt, however, shall be recorded. - 8.10.3 Modified Redpoint Boulder Format competitions shall be subject to the following Rules: - a) The number of boulders and maximum number of attempts shall be determined by the Jury President, in consultation with the Chief Routesetter and the Event Organizer, shall have the Chief Routesetter prepare be consistent between Categories, and shall include: - i) a limit of six (6) to ten (10) boulders, inclusive, to be assigned to each category.
+Category; and - ii) In the Modified Format, a limit of five (5) to twenty (20) attempts a competitor may make on a given boulder, where that limit applies to all boulders.